 Project Coordinator, Black Lung Clinic Program

 Dolores is the Program Manager for the Black Lung Center of Excellence and the UIC-SHS Black Lung Clinics Program.
-She has Master of Arts in Human Service from University of Illinois Springfield and brings more than 20 years of experience planning, coordinating, and implementing community programs with diverse populations.
-Dolores came to the Black Lung Clinics after 15 years of managing asthma education, outreach and multi-center research projects.
+She has a Master of Arts in Human Service from the University of Illinois Springfield and brings more than 20 years of experience planning, coordinating, and implementing community programs with diverse populations.
+Dolores came to the Black Lung Clinics after 15 years of managing asthma education, outreach, and multi-center research projects.
 She brings her expertise in assessing a situation and creating solutions; her skill in working with pulmonary patients and her sense of fair play and collaboration working with disparate organizations to the Black Lung Clinics and Center of Excellence.